MehKoiter/Fightbot/docs/user/TROUBLESHOOTING.md

 2. **Type More Letters**: Try typing at least 2-3 characters
 3. **Check Connection**: Ensure stable internet connection
 4. **Clear and Retry**: Clear the input and try typing again

+#### Autocomplete Issues

+**Problem**: Autocomplete suggestions not appearing or causing errors

+**Solutions**:
+1. **v1.8.0 Critical Bug Fix**:
+   - Fixed DiscordAPIError[10062] "Unknown interaction" caused by missing `await` in autocomplete
+   - Added 2-second timeout protection for autocomplete suggestions
+   - Implemented fallback to popular fighters when UFC.com is slow

+2. **If Autocomplete is Slow**:
+   - Type at least 2 characters for suggestions to appear
+   - Wait a moment - the bot fetches real-time data from UFC.com
+   - If no suggestions appear, popular fighters will be shown as fallback

+3. **Empty Autocomplete**:
+   - Ensure you're typing a valid fighter name
+   - Try well-known fighters like "Alexander Volkanovski" or "Conor McGregor"
+   - The system now uses strict matching for better accuracy

 #### Fighter Comparison Fails
 **Problem**: Fighter comparison doesn't work or shows error